-2. When you receive a push notification via the geofence add-on to justify the use of the location in background (while the app is not in use).
+2. When you receive a push notification via the geofence extension to justify the use of the location in background (while the app is not in use).

 Use the Android Ad-Hoc version (test version of your app) to create your video.